-On an unforgettable September 13 in 1911, a group of students and faculty formed an organization which "encouraged original work in the production of sketches, songs, musical comedies, and the like."
-On the wall of the room hung the stuffed head of a ram.
-Hence, Ram's Head was born and two months later started one of Stanford's greatest traditions, Big Game Gaieties, a musical revue that centered around the Stanford-Cal football game.
+On the unforgettable night of September 13, 1911, a group of students and faculty formed an organization they declared would "encouraged original work in the production of sketches, songs, musical comedies, and the like."
+On the wall of the room where they were meeting hung the stuffed head of a ram.
+Hence, Ram's Head was born and, two months later, first mounted one of Stanford's greatest traditions, Big Game Gaieties, a musical revue that centered around the Stanford-Cal football game.